99003190/MiniProject-Calculator-3190/mini_project/2_Architecture/readme.md

-Calculator -It is device used to perform arithmetic operations,factorial,
+Calculator -It is device used to perform arithmetic operations,factorial,Armstrong number